 You may have to try different wrench sizes to find out which one fits the bolts on your scuba regulator.

-Step 2: Remove the Plugs From the First Stage
+Step 2: Remove the Plugs From the Scuba 1st Stage

-Most scuba regulator sets come with the primary second stage already plugged into the first stage.
-This helps to direct you on which plugs to remove from the first stage.
+How to set up a stage in your scuba setup.
+Most sets come with the primary second stage already plugged into the first stage.
+This helps to direct you on which plugs to remove from the first stage regulator.
 Recognize the low-pressure plugs and high-pressure plugs.
 The high-pressure plugs are larger.

-The low-pressure plugs are smaller and more numerous on the first stage.
+The low-pressure plugs are smaller and more numerous on the 1st stage regulator.

 Check where the primary second stage is plugged into.
 Then, remove a low-pressure plug next to it using the Allen key.
 This is where your alternate second stage will plug into later.